ColeTownsend/Balzac-for-Jekyll/_posts/2017-11-18-first-post.md

 $${a \over a} = 1, a \ne 0, a \in \mathbb{Z}$$.

-Now, after spending some time playing around with the numbers on my calculator, I discovered the following pattern.
+Now, after spending some time playing around with the numbers on my calculator, I discovered the following pattern:

 $${1 \over 9} = 0.111$$...